jewel/clearskies/protocol/core.md

 fields internally.

 The "update time" is the time that the file was last changed, as a unix timestamp.
 On first scan, this is the time the scan discovered the file.
+This is different than the mtime because the mtime can go back in time.

 The unix mode bits represent the user, group, and other access modes for the file.
 This is represented as an octal number, for example "0755".